hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 2.6.4 <a id="cross_tenant_acls"></a>Cross-tenant Access Control Lists

-In [General Access Control Lists](#general_acls) you could could not specify (or limit to) specific users.
+In [General Access Control Lists](#general_acls) you could not specify (or limit to) specific users.
 The Cross-tenant Access Control Lists allow you to specify specific users.

 Users of HP Cloud Object Storage can share containers with one another by providing a user name (or names) with the X-Container-Read and X-Container-Write container metadata.
-The ACL value privides access to both list the objects in the container as well as access to the individual objects in the container.
+The ACL value provides access to both list the objects in the container as well as access to the individual objects in the container.

 For example, to grant access to user Sally for read access you can set the X-Container-Read as follows: